nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/Nanopore/GL-DPPD-7116.md

 - `--outdir` – Specifies the output directory to store results.
 - `--threads` - Number of parallel processing threads to use.
 - `--fastq` - Specifies that the input data is in fastq format.
-- `sample_GLlblMetag_decontam.fastq.gz` – The input reads, specified as a positional argument.
+- `sample_decontam_GLlblMetag.fastq.gz` – The input reads, specified as a positional argument.

 **Input Data:**

-- sample_GLlblMetag_decontam.fastq.gz (filtered and trimmed sample reads with all contaminants removed, output from [Step 7e](#7e-generate-decontaminated-read-files))
+- sample_decontam_GLlblMetag.fastq.gz (filtered, trimmed, and HRrm sample reads with all contaminants removed, output from [Step 7e](#7e-generate-decontaminated-read-files))

 **Output Data:**